Alsophila dregei

 Alsophila dregei, synonym Cyathea dregei, (common tree fern or gewone boomvaring in Afrikaans) is a widespread species of tree fern in southern Africa.

-Within South Africa, it co-occurs with the indigenous forest tree fern (A. capensis) and the invasive Sphaeropteris cooperi from Australia.
+Within South Africa, it co-occurs with the indigenous forest tree fern (Gymnosphaera capensis) and the invasive Sphaeropteris cooperi from Australia.
 Further north, outside of South Africa, it coexists with an additional two tree fern species, A. manniana and A. thomsonii.

 This species is locally known as the common South African tree fern or grassland tree fern (in contrast to its relative, the forest tree fern).
 It is commonly known as the gewone boomvaring in Afrikaans.

 Description

 Key characteristics

 Alsophila dregei has an erect, stout trunk and is up to 5 m tall and 20–45 cm in diameter.
 It is a variable species, usually having a thick trunk and dense crown.
 It is occasionally branched.
 Fronds are tripinnate (rarely bipinnate) and may reach 3 m in length.
 They are characteristically large and arching, with the lowest pinnae usually reduced.
 The upper surface of fronds is glabrate, while the lower surface may be tomentose.
 The rachis and stipe are brown in colouration and have a rough surface.
 The stipe is covered in brown scales.
 Up to twelve sori occur per group per pinnule.